 - 21. Name the sodium compound which is used for softening hard water. - Ans.
-Sodium carbonate is used for softening of hard water. - 22.
-Which is more acidic, a solution of pH = 6.0 or a solution with pH = 2.0? - Ans.
-A solution with pH 2.0 is more acidic. - 23.
+The sodium compound used for softening hard water is sodium carbonate (Na2CO3), commonly known as washing soda.
+It helps in precipitating calcium and magnesium ions, which are responsible for water hardness, thereby softening the water. - 22.
+Which is more acidic, a solution of pH = 6.0 or a solution with pH 2.0? - Ans.
+A solution with pH 2.0 is more acidic than one with pH 6.0.
+Each decrease of 1 in pH represents a tenfold increase in hydrogen ion concentration.
+Therefore, pH 2.0 significantly more acidic. - 23.
 During summer season, a milkman usually adds very small amount of baking soda to fresh milk.
 Give reason. - Ans.
-During summers temperature is high and hence the milkman adds baking soda to the milk to increase the pH of the solution as it is a base and neutralizes the milk in summers. - 24.
+During summers temperature is high and hence the milkman adds baking soda to the milk to increase the pH of the solution as it is a base and neutralises the milk in summers. - 24.
 What is the role of tartaric acid in baking powder? - Ans.
-The function of tartaric acid in baking powder is to neutralize sodium carbonate formed during heating. - 25.
+The function of tartaric acid in baking powder is to neutralize sodium carbonate formed during heating.
+It helps to overcome the bitter taste of sodium carbonate. - 25.
 Oxides of metals are basic while those of nonmetals are acidic.
 Explain.
 (CBSE 2010) - Ans.
 Metallic oxides react with acids while non-metallic oxides react with bases to produce salt and water.
-This is why, non-metallic oxides are acidic and metallic oxides are basic in nature.

-- 26. (a) A student has four samples A, B, C, D containing dil HCl, aqueous KCl, dil.
+This is why, non-metallic oxides are acidic and metallic oxides are basic in nature. - 26. (a) A student has four samples A, B, C, D containing dil HCl, aqueous KCl, dil.
 NaOH and distilled water.
-Which two samples will show equal value of pH? - (b) How does the flow of acid rainwater into river makes the survival of aquatic life in the river difficult?

-- (b) Acid rain water, if mixed with river water, lowers its pH below 5.6 and makes it acidic.
+Which two samples will show equal value of pH? - (b) How does the flow of acid rainwater into river makes the survival of aquatic life in the river difficult? - Ans. (a) Sample B and D will show equal value of pH because both are neutral. - (b) Acid rain water, if mixed with river water, lowers its pH below 5.6 and makes it acidic.
 But the living bodies in the river works normally within a pH range of 7-7.8.
-This is why the flow of acid rain water into river makes the survival of aquatic life in the river difficult. - 27. (a) Why is acetic acid (CH3COOH) a weak acid even though it has four H-atoms in one molecule? - (b) The oxide of a metal M was water soluble.
+This is why the flow of acid rain water into river makes the survival of aquatic life in the river difficult.

+- 27. (a) Why is acetic acid (CH3COOH) a weak acid even though it has four H-atoms in one molecule? - (b) The oxide of a metal M was water soluble.
 When a blue litmus strip was dipped in this solution, it did not undergo any change in colour.
 Predict the nature of the oxide. - Ans. (a) Acetic acid is a weak acid because only one of the four H-atoms of the acid is released as H+ ion in solution. - (b) The metal oxide is basic in nature.
 It reacts with water to form metal hydroxide.

-$$MO + H_2O \rightarrow M(OH)2$$
+$MO + H_2O \rightarrow M(OH)2$